Case Study: App Design

 POV and HMW Insights - Defining PathWise’s Focus

-After clustering our survey quotes and interview snippets into an affinity map, three pain-point themes surfaced and became our Points of View (POVs).
+After affinity mapping, three main things surfaced and became our Points of View (POVs).
 Each POV then sparked a set of “How Might We” (HMW) questions that now guide every design decision.

 POVs (Points of View):